nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

                 Host: myapp.com
                 Accept: application/json

-                {blank line represents end of request headers}
-                {Request body, such as JSON body would go here if needed}
+                blank line represents end of request headers Request body, such as JSON body would go here if needed

 HTTP Methods (correlates with CRUD operations):
 GET (retrieves data from a server without modifying anything), typically does not include a request body.
 Although a request body is possible, it usually has no defined semantic meaning and may be ignored by the server.